xumaple/google-form-response-parser/README.md

 }
 </pre>

-Comparing [this graph](https://github.com/xumaple/google-form-response-parser/blob/master/example-outputs/least_favorite_seasons_by_pizza_with_shortcut.jpg) with the previous, although the subplots are in a different shape (1x4 instead of 2x2), the graphs themselves are the same, but this version that uses the shortcut is much shorter.
+Comparing [this graph](https://github.com/xumaple/google-form-response-parser/blob/master/example-outputs/least_favorite_seasons_by_pizza_with_shortcut.jpg) with the previous, although the subplots are in a different shape (1x4 instead of 2x2), the graphs themselves are the same, but this version that uses the shortcut has a much shorter JSON config.
 In fact, the shortcut is only being used in the latter of the two sub-plots in this example - the former is just a regular sub-plot.
 This shortcut is super useful!
 Some notes/caveats:

-+ The restriction that `nrows * ncols` is equal to the number of elements in sub_plots still applies.
++ The restriction that `nrows * ncols` must be equal to the number of elements in sub_plots still applies.
 When the sort-by shortcut is used, FRP is actually automatically generating the other sub-plots before checking this restriction.
 + When the `sort-by` field is used, FRP will always generate 1 sub-plot per answer for the question specified.
 If the user wants to use a different algorithm to plot the sub-plots, it is not supported by this shortcut.
 + FRP will always generate the sub-plots in order of the answers specifed in the JSON file.
 Thus, when they are plotted into the plot as a whole, they will also follow this order.
 If the user wants to use a different order, it is not supported by this shortcut.
 + Note that using the `sort-by` field does not disqualify this sub-plot from using other filters.
 However, any such filters used in the same sub-plot as the `sort-by` field will be used in all sub-plots automatically that FRP generates from this field, as well.